 - 2 handfulls fresh basil chopped

 - Preheat oven to 390* F.

 - Place the grated tomatoes in a bowl.
 Add the brown sugar and stir.

-- Place the shrimp in a large bowl, drizzle with 1-2 tbs olive oil.
+- Place the shrimp in a large bowl, drizzle with 1-2 tablespoons olive oil.
 Mix well gently.

-- Place a large frying pan over high heat.
+- Place a large cast-iron skillet over high heat.
 Add the shrimp.
 Season with salt and pepper.
 Sauté for 1 minute total, until they are golden all over.
-Remove shrimp and set aside.
+Remove shrimp on a plate and set aside.

-- Using the same pan, in medium heat, add 1-2 tbs olive oil.
+- Using the same pan, in medium heat, add 1-2 tablepoons olive oil.
 Add the onions.
 Sauté for 1-2 minutes, make them sweat a little.
-Add the garlic.
-Stir and add the bell pepper.
-Stir.
+Add the garlic, stir and add the bell pepper.

 - Sprinkle half of the chopped basil and add half of the crumbled feta cheese all over.

 - Start placing the shrimp in the sauce, pressing gently a little.
 No need to fully incorporated into the sauce, half way is fine.

 - Add the rest of the feta cheese, sprinkle some chopped basil, and some oregano leaves and drizzle 1-2 tablespoons extra virgin olive oil.Bake for 20 minutes.

 - Serve immediately with a lot of crusty fresh bread for wild dipping!